 According to Wanjala, the appetite for science-public engagement in Africa is high (even though the Kenyan project was forced to close when its funding dried up).

-Cafs are an excellent way to provide scientific information to the public, she says.
-The informal, relaxed setting and lively debates are very effective in getting scientists and the public to talk to each other without hang-ups from either side.
+"Cafés are an excellent way to provide scientific information to the public," she says.
+"The informal, relaxed setting and lively debates are very effective in getting scientists and the public to talk to each other without hang-ups from either side."

-As she walks home with her husband after the Entebbe science caf, Bukirwa is reflective.
-Its different to speak at science cafs, she says.
-Their questions are different.
-It is a group that is seeking knowledge.
+As she walks home with her husband after the Entebbe science café, Bukirwa is reflective.
+"It's different to speak at science cafés," she says.
+"Their questions are different.
+It is a group that is seeking knowledge."